MultiMC/Launcher/BUILD.md

     - Test OpenSSL by making an instance and trying to log in.
 If Qt Creator couldn't find OpenSSL during the CMake stage, login will fail and you'll get an error.

 **These build instructions worked for me (Drayshak) on a fresh Windows 8 x64 Professional install.
 If they don't work for you, let us know on IRC ([Esper/#MultiMC](http://webchat.esper.net/?nick=&channels=MultiMC))!**
+### Compile from command line on Windows
+1. If you installed Qt with the web installer, there should be a shortcut called `Qt 5.4 for Desktop (MinGW 4.9 32-bit)` in the Start menu on Windows 7 and 10.
+Best way to find it is to search for it.
+2. Once that is open, change into your user directory, and clone MultiMC by doing `git clone --recursive https://github.com/MultiMC/MultiMC5.git`, and change directory to the folder you cloned to.
+3. Make a build directory, and change directory to the directory and do `cmake -G "MinGW Makefiles" -DCMAKE_INSTALL_PREFIX=C:\Path\that\makes\sense\for\you`.
+By default, it will install to C:\Program Files (x86), which you might not want, if you want a local installation.
+If you want to install it to that directory, make sure to run the command window as Administrator.
+3. Do `mingw32-make -jX`, where X is the number of cores your CPU has.
+4. Now to wait for it to compile.
+This could take some time.
+Hopefully it compiles properly.
+4. Run the command `mingw32-make install`, and it should install MultiMC.
 # OS X

 ### Install prerequisites: